George Harris (judoka)

 George Lee Harris (January 15, 1933 – January 7, 2011) was a member of the first United States Olympic judo team.
 He was born in Kittrell, North Carolina.

 He was a 10th dan in Judo.
 Harris began his judo career after 1952.
 Harris while speaking at Jack Krystek's School of Judo stated he was initially a boxer before becoming a Judoka.

-He was a two-time gold medalist in the Pan American Games (1960 and 1963), four-time United States National Champion (1957, 1958, ...), and six time Air Force Champion.
+Harris was a gold medalist at the Pan American Games, four-time United States National Champion, and six time Air Force Champion.
 He also trained at the Kodokan where he earned his blackbelt.

 Harris had a long involvement with military judo in the United States Air Force, and later served as president of the United States Judo Association.

-Mr. Harris starred in the late-1970s martial-arts film, "The Year of the Gentle Tiger", a forerunner to "The Karate Kid".
+He starred in the late-1970s martial-arts film, "The Year of the Gentle Tiger", a forerunner to "The Karate Kid".
 He also appeared on talk shows and was twice a guest on "To Tell the Truth".